statelyai/xstate/docs/guides/typescript.md

 // This will compile
 service.send({ type: "TEST", value: "testvalue" });

-// This will have an compile error on the value type service.send({ type: "TEST", value: 1 });
+// This will have a compile error on the `value` type service.send({ type: "TEST", value: 1 });
 ```